TruStage Life of Canada

 - From health care providers, such as doctors and hospitals, we may collect your past or present health condition.
 Health data will be collected only if we need to find out if you are eligible for coverage, process claims, prevent fraud, as authorized by you, or as the law may permit or require.
 Please note that we collect health data only to manage a health-related product or service, such as life or disability insurance, for which you applied.

-- From you, when you enroll, request a service, or file a claim or service request on one of our websites, we may collect, for example, your name, address, contract number, credit card issuer, account number, personal identification number, e-mail address, service contract, and claim or service request information.
+- From you, when you enroll, request a service, or file a claim from one of our websites, we may collect, for example, your name, address, policy number, credit card issuer, credit card number, email address, and claim information.
 We may also use your email address to send you customer satisfaction surveys.

 Sharing personal information